tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
+For each fish we have the its species, weight, height, width, and not one, not two, but three (!) different length measurements.

+Let's now check the column types and whether there are any missing values.

 So far so good!
 Pandas let us know that all the columns have the appropriate data type and none of them have missing values.
 <!-- #endregion -->